 Can't post too many screenshots visibly in the post, so I prefer linking to them.
 They should be easy to view.
 Same with the FM screenshots further down this post.

 1.3) .lang files stuff for the GUI only

-Finished .lang files, ready for download and testing:
+Finished, up-to-date .lang files, ready for download and testing.

-I've uploaded the current version of the GUI .lang file (all.lang & slovak.lang) in this thread, so anyone of you can have a look and criticque whether the menus or the HUD text need a little rearranging to look better or not.
+These are the most up-to-date versions of the GUI .lang files (all.lang & slovak.lang) and of a working tdm_base01.pk4 file with said updates.
+Anyone of you can have a look and criticque whether the menus or the HUD text need a little rearranging to look better or not.
 Though I've taken great care to avoid omitting something, I'm sure I could have still overlooked something, and that's partly why I need your second opinions.

 2. BASE PACK FMs TRANSLATION